MTR-Bench: A Comprehensive Benchmark for Multi-Turn Reasoning Evaluation: Introduction

 As for the second challenge, to enable scalable automated evaluation, we implement three components - \textbf{Generator}, \textbf{Monitor}, and \textbf{Evaluator}, to construct an automated interactive evaluation framework.
 The generator transforms each problem template into tasks of distinct difficulty levels while ensuring solution feasibility through carefully controlled complexity parameters.
 With the generator, we can smoothly control the difficulty of reasoning as models' performance improves.
-The monitor processes model queries through a two-stage validation system: it first checks query format compliance, then provides rule-specific feedback for valid queries while monitoring whether the given reasoning objectives are achieved.
+The rule-based monitor processes model queries through a two-stage validation system: it first checks query format compliance, then provides rule-specific feedback for valid queries while monitoring whether the given reasoning objectives are achieved.
 The evaluator assesses completed dialogues across multiple dimensions to provide a comprehensive evaluation of models' sustained reasoning capabilities.

-Building upon these design principles, we present \textbf{MTR-Bench} (\textbf{M}ulti-\textbf{T}urn \textbf{R}easoning \textbf{Bench}mark), a comprehensive evaluation framework that encompasses 40 distinct reasoning tasks designed to assess four reasoning abilities, with each task calibrated across three difficulty levels.
+Building upon these design principles, we present \textbf{MTR-Bench}, a comprehensive evaluation framework that encompasses 40 distinct reasoning tasks designed to assess four reasoning abilities, with each task calibrated across three difficulty levels.
 Through extensive empirical evaluation of 20 reasoning and non-reasoning models, our analysis reveals that o3-mini demonstrates superior overall performance.
 Our key findings indicate: (1) As the reasoning difficulty increases, even current frontier models struggle significantly.
 (2) As the number of reasoning steps increases, the advantage of o3-mini over other models becomes more pronounced, which indicates a potential optimization direction for the open-source community.
 (3) Reasoning ability is not directly correlated with reasoning efficiency; o3-mini often requires more reasoning steps compared to QwQ-32B and R1 on questions where all three models arrive at correct answers.